anshulyadav1791/js.notes/README.md

        console.log("anshu")
     }

-# Infinite Loop in js: A Loop that never ends
+# Infinite Loop in JS: A Loop that never ends
     for (let i = 1; i >= 0; i++) {
        console.log(i);
        }